- About TLA

 - Configuration: Any professional web media, including Twitter, Library websites, general websites pertaining to our profession, blogs, Pinterest, Facebook and other online sites specific to school librarianship will be considered.

 CATEGORIES: There will be an award for best MVP (Media/Virtual Presence) as well as two honorary awards for excellence.

-Announce your nomination by displaying this badge (jpg) on your webpage.
+Announce your nomination by displaying this badge (png) on your webpage.

 Library Information School Student Scholarships encourage school librarianship and participation in TLA and TASL.